Committee 2021-2022: PhD students Swinda Falkena, Melanie Kobras, and Laura Risley; and recent PhD graduate Dr. Jennifer Israelsson.

-Their first PhD information event for students at the University of Reading is taking place on the 19th of November from 1-2pm.
-You can sign up via eventbrite: www.eventbrite.co.uk/e/126826055145
+The committee hosted a PhD information event for students at the University of Reading on 19 November 2020.

 Jennifer (she/her): I am a final year PhD student working in the intersection of Statistics and Meteorology.
 By applying spatial statistics and Extreme Value theory on incomplete and sparse data, I am to describe the spatial and temporal rainfall behaviour over western Africa.
 My undergrad was a very broad Mathematics degree, so understanding the Meteorology theory has been a steep but interesting journey.
 I was certain that I would not do a PhD until I sent in my application during my final year, mainly because I had never met anyone like me within the academic world and no one had told be that it would suit me.
 My main hobbies are working as a fitness instructor at my local gym and cooking with a nice glass of red in my hand.